9mwo/xTools/README.md

 ### How to Build
 1. Open `xTools.sln` in Visual Studio
-2. Hit Build
+2. Click Build
+3. Open `Configuartion Manager`
+4. Make sure the Configuration is set to `Release`
+5. Now you can go back, press `Build` then `Build Solution`
-3. Run it
+6. Now Run it

 ### Build Not Working ?
 1. Copy the icon.ico into the `x64 > Release` folder